 In the Roman Empire, a man was free to choose either male or female sexual partners but he had to remain the active or dominant partner in the relationship (9).
 Powerful men often took a male partner of lesser power or lower status.
 Roman men were condemned for taking the female role, being submissive or effeminate.

 The Roman Emperor Hadrian was a well-known example of how married, heterosexual men had same-sex relations with younger, passive men.
-Hadrian took on Antinous, a younger man known for his beauty, to accompany him.
+The marriage was for legal sons to inherit.
+The same-sex relations were for a show of power.
+Hadrian took on Antinous, a younger man known for his beauty, to accompany him as a constant companion.
+It was common knowledge that Achilles affectionately partnered with Patrocles in Greek mythology.
 Paul condemns the common Roman practices of sexual exploitation of young boys, pederasty, and abusive activity with youths; he does not address two consenting adults in a same-sex relationship.

 In Romans, Paul discusses what is 'natural' using the same language he uses in 1 Corinthians 11.
 When Paul contrasts short and long hair as 'natural' and 'disgraceful' in 1 Corinthians 11, we understand that the description of natural hair length relates to what was customary in the first-century culture, not a universal rule for Christians about hair length today.
 Paul contrasts abusive and appropriate couplings using the same culturally specific 'natural' and 'disgraceful' (10).